tylerneylon/math/thought1/thought1.md

 a certain point of view we basically *can't* think about completely irrelevant ideas because we simply don't see them.

-The other potential essential property I wanted to mention is *social truth,* by which I mean the sense that some ideas are accepted or not based on large-scale social behaviors.
+The other property I wanted to mention is *social acceptance,* by which I mean the sense that some ideas are accepted or not based on large-scale social behaviors.
 For example, what kind of clothes are currently in fashion?
 While some specific people have more influence on this than others, this kind of truth is ultimately up to the actions of the many.
-Another example of social truth are questions of widely-known fictional characters such as Santa Claus.
+Another example of social acceptance are questions of widely-known fictional characters such as Santa Claus.
 It's generally considered true that Santa Claus lives at the North Pole, although there is no such person.
-In cases like this, a story has evolved over time, perhaps influenced more strongly by some individuals than others, but the story takes on meaning through its collective acceptance as a kind of truth.
+In cases like this, a story has evolved over time.
+Perhaps it's been influenced more strongly by some individuals than others, but the story takes on meaning through its collective acceptance as a kind of truth.

-Similar to relevance, the idea of social acceptance can be viewed as indirectly meaningful through the lens of effective truth.
+Similar to relevance, the idea of social acceptance can be viewed as gaining its value through the lens of effective truth.
 For example, if you want to understand the advertising around, or integrate your children into a world of a Santa Claus-celebrating society, then it's useful to be aware of the mythology behind Santa Claus.